rust-lang/rustc-perf/docs/comparison-analysis.md

 ### How is confidence in whether a test analysis is "relevant" determined?

-The confidence in whether a test analysis is relevant depends on the number of significant test results.
-Depending on that number a confidence level is reached:
+The confidence in whether a test analysis is relevant depends on the number of significant test results and their magnitude (how large a change is regardless of the direction of the change).

-* Maybe relevant: 0-3 changes
+The actual algorithm for determining confidence may change, but in general the following rules apply:
-* Probably relevant: 4-6 changes
+* Definitely relevant: any number of very large changes, a small amount of large and/or medium changes, or a large amount of small changes.
-* Definitely relevant: >6 changes
+* Probably relevant: any number of large changes, more than 1 medium change, or smaller but still substantial amount of small changes.

-Note: changes can be any combination of positive or negative changes.
+* Maybe relevant: if it doesn't fit into the above two categories, it ends in this category.